Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Numerical methods and overview

 where $\mathbf{u}$ is the velocity field, $p$ is the rescaled kinematic pressure, and $\nu$ is the kinematic viscosity.
 For the forced simulations presented in section \ref{section-forced}, a random time-correlated forcing term is added to equation (\ref{eq:N-S-incompr-qdm}) to inject energy at large scales at a constant rate equal to unity.

+All three models are carried out with periodic boundary conditions.
 All simulations based on \fluidsimsolver{ns3d} are carried out in a cubic domain of size $L_x = L_y = L_z = 2\pi$ with $N^3$ grid points.
 We present two types of simulations: relatively long runs of a few overturn times for physical analysis, and very short runs of a few time steps for performance profiling using the CProfile tool.
 For long simulations, the time step is computed adaptively based on a CFL condition, with the CFL coefficient equal to 0.4 for second-order Runge-Kutta schemes and 1.0 for the fourth-order Runge-Kutta scheme.

 Both solvers employed in this study are pseudo-spectral codes based on Fast Fourier Transforms (FFTs).
 For \fluidsimsolver{ns3d}, FFTs are performed via the Python library Fluidfft \cite{fluidfft}, which delegates the actual FFT computation to optimized libraries such as FFTW, FFTW\_MPI, PFFT, or P3DFFT.
 For this study, we use the Fluidfft plugin \modpath{fluidfft-fftwmpi}, based on the library \modpath{libfftw_mpi}, which is sufficient for the moderately-sized simulations on a few nodes presented here.
 The dealiasing methods and the FFT library are orthogonal components in Fluidsim's architecture, allowing advanced phase-shifting dealiasing methods to be combined with any FFT library supporting high levels of MPI parallelism.